article banner

 Preparation of transfer pricing documentation

-• The transfer pricing report must be prepared regardless of the transaction amount in the year.
+• The transfer pricing report must be prepared regardless of the transactions amount in the year.

-• The documentation must also be available for the external tax auditor prior to 31 May (in case the company appoints a tax auditor).
+• The documentation must also be available for the External Tax Auditor prior to May 31st (in case the company appoints a tax auditor).

-• When transactions conducted with related parties in a fiscal year exceed USD 571K, taxpayers must prepare the TP informative return prior to 31 March.
+• When transactions conducted with related parties in a fiscal year exceed USD 571K, taxpayer must prepare the TP informative return prior March 31st (for companies whose fiscal year ends in December).

-• The current Transfer pricing guide of the tax authority refers to the supporting TP documentation that should include: background to the group and the company, the group legal and operative structure, an outline of the key intercompany transactions under analysis, an analysis of the key functions, assets and risks of the company, industry analysis and economic analysis including the comparables supporting evidence.
+• The Transfer Pricing Guide of the Tax Authority refers to the supporting TP documentation that should include: background to the group and the company, the group legal and operative structure, an outline of the key intercompany transactions under analysis, an analysis of the key functions, assets and risks of the company, an industry analysis and an economic analysis including the comparables supporting evidence.

 Master and local file

-• Unlike other jurisdictions, the definition of 'related party' for fiscal purposes in El Salvador is broader, including domestic operations, operations carried out with subjects located in preferential regimes, entities with exclusive distribution contracts and foreign supplier that represents more than 50% of purchases.
-There is also a local method that should be analysed, if applicable.
+• The scope of TP rules applies for domestic transactions, transactions carried out with any subject that is located in preferential regimes, any subject with an exclusive distribution contract and a foreign supplier that represents more than 50% of total purchases.
+There is also a local method that should be analyzed, if applicable, or be discarded.

 Some risk factors for challenge

-• Services or royalty payments with lack of documentation, benefit test, and materialisation.
+• Intercompany Services or royalty payments with lack of documentation, benefit test, and materialisation.

 • Sale of tangible goods at a unit value below cost (even commodities).